css89/OC_Latitude_7370/README.md

 # OC_Latitude_7370
 macOS Catalina with OpenCore on Dell Latitude 7370

+!!!
+I have sold the notebook so there won't be any updates !!!

 Use at your own risk!
 I can not be held responsible for any damage done.
 This guide is still a work-in-progress!